 Go to File>Place.
-When the Place window appears, find the photo or design file on your computer and click Place.
-The image will appear, click on the move tool at the top of the left hand tool bar.
+When the window appears, find the photo or design file on your computer and click place.
+The image will then appear.
+Click on the move tool at the top of the left toolbar.
 A window will ask if you want to place the image.
 Click place.

 Step 6.
 Add your effects.

 Double-click the image layer on the layer palette to pull up the Layer Style menu.
 Here you can add shadows, glows, gradients or borders (stroke).